salmathalji/metadata-starter-kit/README.md

-# metadata-starter-kit
-Template for project metadata

 # Metadata Starter Kit

-This repository contains a lightweight, human-friendly Starter Kit for project metadata in the lab.
+This repository contains a lightweight template for project metadata.
 It includes:
 - reusable YAML templates
 - matching human-readable descriptors